Alabama Extension at Alabama A&M University

-CHAMPION (Community Health, Aerobics & Motivational Program, Initiating Optimal Nutrition) is a ten-week series focused on the prevention & understanding of chronic diseases like heart disease & diabetes.
+CHAMPION (Community Health, Aerobics & Motivational Program, Initiating Optimal Nutrition) is a learning series focused on the prevention & understanding of chronic diseases like heart disease & diabetes.
 The program provides interactive education to improve eating habits, to increase physical activity, and to decrease chronic disease risk factors through health literacy.
 This program can be completed in eight one-hour classes.

-TEEN (Technology Enhancing Exercise and Nutrition) uses technology such as apps, exergaming, and health-related websites to engage teens.
+TEEN (Technology Enhancing Exercise and Nutrition) uses technology, such as apps, exergaming, and health-related websites to engage teens.
 These tools are used to increase knowledge of nutrition and exercise in an effort to reduce childhood obesity.
 TEEN is an active program that works great in a school gym or other large areas where participants can spread out and move.
 TEEN can be broken down into 10 one-hour lessons: four nutrition lessons, two food demonstration lessons, and four iDance activities.

 - Nutrition Education on the Move Bus is a mobile bus that travels into communities to provide nutrition classes.
 The bus is equipped with a fully functional mini kitchen for tastings and food & hand washing demonstrations.
 Participant seating and a presentation area makes the unit ideal for class instruction and exhibits at schools, health fairs, and other community events.

 Urban SNAP-Ed (Supplemental Nutrition Assistance Program-Education) makes food easy, tasty, and affordable!
-Using evidence-based teaching methods, limited-resource families & individuals are encouraged to select nutritious food, be physically active, maximize food budgets with smart shopping tips, utilize healthy cooking techniques, and keep food safe during purchase, preparation and storage.
+Using evidence-based teaching methods, limited-resource families and individuals are encouraged to select nutritious food, be physically active, maximize food budgets with smart shopping tips, utilize healthy cooking techniques, and keep food safe during purchase, preparation and storage.
 This program is comprised of ten lessons (one-hour each) that can be combined to meet scheduling needs.

 Lawn & Garden